Painters

 If this painter is your match

-Steal this: For your next piece, cut a cardboard viewfinder—a square hole, the same proportion as your intended canvas—and walk your actual environment with it.
+Borrow this: For your next piece, cut a cardboard viewfinder — a square hole, the same proportion as your intended canvas — and walk your actual environment with it.
 Only paint what you can isolate through that square.
-You will find out which of your compositional decisions were made by your eye and which were made by convention.

 Adjacent painters